 I recently got the TP-Link Archer C7 AC1750 router and wanted more functionalities on the web interface.
 To achieve what I wanted, I decided to upgrade the router’s firmware using DD-WRT, a Linux based Open Source firmware that works for a couple of WLAN routers and embedded systems.

 After doing the firmware upgrade which was successful, I restarted the router and that was it, dead.
 The only LED indicator that came up was the power Indicator, the rest refused to come up.
 I went online for solutions, a couple of search result revealed that the router has been damaged, and advised to get a new one.

-I deep searched some more and found a solution which i followed that worked after trying it several times and discovered some steps that was omitted to successfully get the router fixed.
+I deep searched some more and found a solution which I followed that worked after trying it several times and discovered some steps that were omitted to successfully get the router fixed.

 Follow the steps below to successfully fix your bricked TP-Link Archer C7 AC1750 router.

 STEP 2: Download the latest firmware for the router from the TP-Link Website.
 Select your router model from the list.
 Home > Routers > Wi-Fi Routers.

 STEP 3: Extract the firmware BIN file from the download ZIP archive.
 Rename the BIN file to ArcherC7v2_tp_recovery.bin and keep in a folder.